 Never underestimate the power of networking.
 Many organisations, such as the local Chamber of Commerce, Department for International Trade, and the Food and Drink Exporters’ Association often hold regular meetings and networking opportunities.
 These types of events are great opportunities to meet new people, and to discover new business opportunities, so now is a great time to look for forthcoming events and get a networking plan in place.

-However, with this in mind, we refer you back to Tip 1, which is to find a new target market outside of the EU.
+With this in mind, we refer you back to Tip 1, which is to find a new target market outside of the EU.
 The USA and China are key target markets at the moment, but there are opportunities around the world, so if you’re looking to re-energise your exporting journey and you’d like to take advantage of our substantial experience and network of contacts, now is a great time to get in touch with us and we’ll be more than happy to help.